Chief Executive Officer

 Dr. Loftus has served in various leadership roles, including medical director of a Level 1 trauma center and a surgical intensive care unit.
 He is board certified in general surgery and surgical critical care and is a Fellow in the American College of Surgery.
 He has authored three books on program development and numerous journal articles on quality improvement.

-Andrew Lane was named Chief Financial Officer at Medical City Fort Worth in February 2019.
+Ulondia Lee, DNP, RN, was named chief nursing officer at Medical City Fort Worth in November 2020.

 Chief Operating Officer